 Rabbi Moline also has advised and written for many public figures, including President Bill Clinton, for whom he provided advice on international affairs and the president’s personal challenges.
 He was invited to offer a blessing to the Obama and Biden families before the 2013 presidential inauguration.

 Rabbi Moline has authored two books and has contributed to many publications.
 He is a popular speaker and has offered commentary on PBS, CNN, CBS, Fox News, the Washington Post, National Journal, Huffington Post and other news outlets.

 Rabbi Moline is a graduate of Northwestern University (School of Communications, 1974).
 He studied to become a rabbi at the University of Judaism (now the American Jewish University) in Los Angeles and the Jewish Theological Seminary’s (JTS) Jerusalem and New York campuses.
 Ordained in 1982, he received an honorary doctorate from JTS in 2012.
 He became full-time rabbi and part-time Jewish chaplain at the Federal Correctional Institution in Danbury, Connecticut upon ordination.
 In 1987, he became rabbi of Agudas Achim Congregation of Northern Virginia, in Alexandria.

-Rabbi Moline is a long-suffering supporter of the Chicago Cubs.
-He lives in Alexandria, VA with his wife of 37 years.
+Rabbi Moline is a long-suffering (and recently redeemed) supporter of the Chicago Cubs.
+He lives in Alexandria, VA with his wife of 40 years.
 He is the father of three grown children and the proud grandfather of one.